Aniketgupta4/Voice-Translater/README.md

 🗣️ Text-to-Speech Converter

-A simple yet powerful Text-to-Speech Web App built using HTML, CSS, and JavaScript, that allows users to convert any written text into spoken words.
-This project uses the Web Speech API (SpeechSynthesisUtterance) to generate human-like voices right in your browser.
+A fun and interactive Text-to-Speech Web App built using HTML, CSS, and JavaScript 🎧 This project converts the text you type into natural-sounding speech using the Web Speech API available in modern browsers.

-🚀 Features
+🚀 Project Overview

-✅ Convert Text to Speech — Instantly read aloud any text you type.
-✅ Multiple Voices — Choose from different system and browser voices (male/female, accents, etc.).
-✅ Adjustable Voices — Dynamically changes voices without reloading the page.
-✅ Clean UI — Simple and minimal design for smooth user experience.
-✅ Works Offline — Runs directly in your browser — no external API required.
+This is a simple web application that allows users to:

+✍️ Type or paste any text in the text box

+🎤 Select from multiple available voices

+🔊 Click a button to hear the text spoken aloud

+It’s a great beginner-friendly project for learning JavaScript DOM manipulation and Web APIs.

 🧰 Technologies Used

-HTML5 — For page structure and layout
+HTML5 → Page structure

-CSS3 — For styling and responsiveness
+CSS3 → Styling and layout

-JavaScript (ES6) — For text-to-speech functionality
+JavaScript (ES6) → App logic and functionality

-Web Speech API — For converting text into spoken output
+Web Speech API → Browser-based speech synthesis

 ⚙️ How It Works

-Type or paste text into the textarea.

-Choose a voice from the dropdown list.

-Click the Speak button — the browser will start reading your text aloud.
+The app uses the SpeechSynthesisUtterance() interface to create a speech object.

+It fetches available voices from the system using speechSynthesis.getVoices().

+When you type text and click Speak, the app reads it aloud using your chosen voice.